bowmnath/cis-457-w22/activities/week-13-ethernet.md

 # General Questions

-1. Assume all physical media involved and all ethernet adapters involved on a particular subnet run 100 Mbps ethernet.
+1. Assume all physical media involved and all Ethernet adapters involved on a particular subnet run 100 Mbps Ethernet.
    Which will generally result in a higher effective throughput on the subnet?
-   * bus-based ethernet
+   * bus-based Ethernet
-   * switched ethernet
+   * switched Ethernet

    Why?

-2. Ethernet includes a cylcic redundancy check for bit errors.
+2. Ethernet includes a cyclic redundancy check for bit errors.
-   Given that, is ethernet considered a reliable protocol?
+   Given that, is Ethernet considered a reliable protocol?
    Why or why not?

-3. What is the purpose of the `type` field in the ethernet header?
+3. What is the purpose of the `type` field in the Ethernet header?
    What would be the analogous field in a transport layer header?

 4. Ethernet can be considered both a ____-layer and a ____-layer protocol.